-Crew Profiles enable various system settings to be saved and quickly loaded.
-This feature is useful for aircraft used by multiple people.
-The 'Crew Profile' Screen provides the capability for managing crew profiles.
-The MFI can store up to seven crew profiles.
-From here, crew profiles may be added, renamed, activated, copied, or deleted.
-In addition, crew profiles can be imported from a USB drive, or exported to a USB drive.
-'Default' is the standard active crew profile.
-This profile cannot be deleted or renamed.
+Crew profiles save various system settings and can be loaded quickly on start.
+The 'Crew Profile' Screen allows you to add, rename, activate, copy, or delete up to seven crew profiles.
+In addition, crew profiles can be imported from, or exported to, a USB drive.
+'Default' is the standard active crew profile and cannot be deleted or renamed.
 When a Crew Profile is active (including 'Default'), all modified MFI settings are saved to that profile without any crew interaction.